-- 1. The student's right to remain enrolled may be terminated prior to graduation from or completion of the program where such termination is based upon the student's - a.
-Enrollment in a Choice School may be terminated at the end of the school year if a student fails to comply with the district's attendance requirements.
-Failure to comply with attendance requirements means that the student has 10 or more unexcused absences and/or a combination of 20 or more excused/unexcused absences, tardies, early dismissals, and/or late pick-ups; - b.
-Multiple violations of, or one or more serious violations of the district's student manual, meaning the student has at least 3 out-of-school suspensions; a combination of at least 5 in-school or out-of-school suspensions; and/or the student's conduct results in expulsion, placement in an alternative education program, or other action subject to the discretion of administration for serious violation(s) of the District's Student Manual; - c.
+- 1. The student's right to remain enrolled may be terminated prior to graduation from or completion of the program where such termination is based upon the student's: - a.
+Enrollment in a Choice School may be terminated at the end of the school year if a student fails to comply with the District's attendance requirements.
+Failure to comply with attendance requirements means that the student has 10 or more unexcused absences and/or a combination of 20 or more excused/unexcused absences, tardies, early dismissals, and or late pick-ups; - b.
+Multiple violations of, or one or more serious violations of, the District's Student Manual, meaning the student has at least 3 out-of-school suspensions; a combination of at least 5 in-school or out-of-school suspensions; and/or the student's conduct results in expulsion, placement in an alternative education program, or other action subject to the discretion of administration for serious violation(s) of the District's Student Manual; - c.
 A student graduates from the school or completes the program; - d.
 The student's parent(s)/guardian(s) cease to be residents of the student's original district of residence; - e.
 At the conclusion of any academic year, during such two-year period, the student ceases to meet the academic requirements for such school or program.
 Meeting the academic requirement is defined as meeting the District or State's standards for promotion to the next grade level or completion of the necessary credits to be on track for graduation; - f.
-A parent may apply for end-of-school-year School Choice Termination by submitting a School Choice Termination Request form; - g.
+A Parent may apply for end-of-school-year School Choice Termination by submitting a School Choice Termination Request Form; - a.
 A withdrawal of choice permission involving an out-of-district student will require the agreement of both the Christina Board and the Board of the resident district; - h.
-Enrollment in a Choice School may be terminated when the mutual Boards of the resident and Christina School District, and the student's parents agree, for any reason or as permitted by law. - i.
-The provisions of the above paragraphs of this section shall apply unless the receiving district, at its sole discretion, agrees to maintain a child in a choice placement.
-Due to the unique educational and developmental needs of primary aged children, on a case by case basis, districts may grant exceptions to allow students in grades kindergarten through grade 3 to remain in school choice even if they fail to meet the required educational standards; - j.
-The student's parents or guardians wish to terminate the agreement due to a reported, recorded and substantiated instance of "bullying" against their child as defined in § 4112D of this title.
+Enrollment in a choice school may be terminated when the mutual Boards of the resident and Christina School District, and the student's parents agree, for any reason or as permitted by law; - i.
+The student's parents or quardians wish to terminate the agreement due to a reported, recorded and substantiated instance of "bullying" against their child as defined in § 4161 of this title; - j.
+Due to the unique educational and developmental needs of primary aged children, on a case by case basis, districts may grant exceptions to allow students in grades kindergarten through grade 3 to remain in school choice even if they fail to meet the required educational standards.